dmelichar-tgm/csv_tools/README.rst

 Import into PostgreSQL:

     insert --db postgresql://wadmin:password@localhost/wien_wahl  --insert examples/test_data.csv

 Print a CSV:

     lookat examples/test_data.csv

-Virtual Environement (with Jenkins)
+Virtual Development Environement (with Jenkins)
 ###################################

 Go to the vagrant directory and type:

     vagrant up

 This will install and configure the machine.
-After that the machine will be available at **127.0.0.0:8080**.
+After that, Jenkins will be available at **127.0.0.0:8080**.
+You can access `Vagrant <https://www.vagrantup.com/docs/>`_ with the typical commands and use it as needed.

+Please note that some modifications may be needed in the *Vagrantfile* and *install.sh* Script - especially the Paths.

 Resources and useful links